Imagine that 6 out of 10 calls you make end up being successful…

 It is a well-known selling technique that even legendary Jeffrey Gitomer describes in his Little Red Book Of Selling.
 As Gitomer states “value over everything”.

-This is how Amit approaches the value-part in the cold calling script:
+This is how Amit approaches the value-part in cold calling scripts:

 “Converting a Cold Call into a successful meeting needs two pieces of information that must offer value to the user and excites him to explore more.